Do It Yourself Music Publishing -- Part IV

 Isabelle Allende wrote: "Novels are, for me, adding up details, just work, work, work, then you're done.
 Short stories are more difficult -- they have to be perfect, complete in themselves".

-**British Crime and Literary Fiction Author Alex Keegan is the creator of the five Caz Flood novels: Cuckoo (Headline Books, St. Martin's Press), Vulture, Kingfisher, Razorbill (Headline Books) and A Wild Justice (Piatkus Books) which all feature feisty female private investigator Catherine "Caz" Flood.
+British Crime and Literary Fiction Author Alex Keegan is publisher and editor of the British literary magazine, Seventh Quark.
+He is creator of the five Caz Flood novels: Cuckoo (Headline Books, St. Martin's Press), Vulture, Kingfisher, Razorbill (Headline Books) and A Wild Justice (Piatkus Books) which all feature feisty female private investigator Catherine "Caz" Flood.
+Cuckoo was published in the U.S. by St Martin's Press, and was nominated for an Anthony Award as best first novel.